yh1198015532/inet/tutorials/fingerprint/doc/renaming_module_parameter.rst

   . -f omnetpp.ini -c Ethernet -r 0  ... : PASS

 This time we don't have to accept the fingerprint changes, because they didn't change.

+.. note:: Before trying the following example, reset the model changes of the previous example.

 Renaming module parameters can also lead to ERROR in the fingerprint tests.
 For example, we rename the ``queue`` submodule to ``txQueue`` in :ned:`EtherMacFullDuplex.ned`: